nsathya1990/Web-Developer-Test/README.md

 - Assumptions?
 - Decisions?
 - What you used to develop and test?
+    (i) I have the 'axios' package to make http requests, fontawesome packages for icons

 ## What did you think of this test/exercise?